Biographies

 Coco Chanel

-In this success story, we are going to share Coco Chanel biography, a very talented and creative fashion designer who changed the world of fashion.
+In this success story, we will share the biography of Coco Chanel, a very talented and creative fashion designer who changed the world of fashion.
 The story will captivate you from the first lines.
-Enjoy reading Coco Chanel life story on AstrumPeople.
+Enjoy reading Coco Chanel’s life story on AstrumPeople.

-Coco Chanel (1883 – 1971) is an outstanding French fashion designer, creator of the fashion empire of the XX century.
+Coco Chanel (1883 – 1971) is an outstanding French fashion designer and creator of the fashion empire of the XX century.
 She is the founder of The House of Chanel.
 Her net worth is $15 billion.
 Her real name is Gabrielle Chanel.

 “Fashion is what one wears oneself.
-What is unfashionable is what other people wear”, this is the famous quotation from Oscar Wilde.
-It was disproved by Coco Chanel in the mid-20s of the previous century who stated that fashion was the “little black dress”.
-Her authority was so great that women from different social classes unhesitatingly were wearing Chanel clothing.
+What is unfashionable is what other people wear.” this is the famous quotation from Oscar Wilde.
+Coco Chanel disproved it in the mid-20s of the previous century, which stated that fashion was the “little black dress.”
+Her authority was so great that women from different social classes unhesitatingly wore Chanel clothing.

-We know very little about the childhood of Gabrielle Bonheur Chanel.
-Gabrielle was born on August 19, 1883, in Saumur, France in the family of fair trader Albert Chanel and his girlfriend Eugénie Jeanne Devolle.
+We know very little about Gabrielle Bonheur Chanel’s childhood.
+Gabrielle was born on August 19, 1883, in Saumur, France, to the family of fair trader Albert Chanel and his girlfriend Eugénie Jeanne Devolle.
 He married Jeanne Devolle several years after Coco Chanel was born.
 They did not have a permanent place to live.
-If things went well, they allowed themselves to have a primitive farm and settled down in some old abandoned shack, which people tried to get round.
-Her mother was a laundrywoman, in the charity hospital owned by the Sisters of Providence and her father was a street vendor who sold haberdashery goods on the street market.
+If things went well, they allowed themselves to have a primitive farm and settled down in some old abandoned shack, which people tried to get around.
+Her mother was a laundrywoman in the charity hospital owned by the Sisters of Providence, and her father was a street vendor who sold haberdashery goods on the street market.

 The legendary Mademoiselle Chanel had been shy of her miserable childhood all her life.
-She was afraid that reporters could find out about her extramarital origins, her mother’s death from bronchitis at the age of 31 or about her father who simply gave up having passed Gabrielle in a shelter at the age of 12.
+She was afraid reporters could find out about her extramarital origins, her mother’s death from bronchitis at 31, or her father, who gave up having passed Gabrielle in a shelter at 12.
 Coco Chanel even invented her story that when her mother died, her father sailed for America, and she lived in a cozy and clean house with two strict aunts, who in reality did not exist.

 If you were born without wings, do nothing to prevent them from growing. – Coco Chanel Click To Tweet

-In her early twenties, Coco Chanel concluded that the main thing in life was money.
+In her early twenties, Coco Chanel concluded that money was the main thing in life.
 In 1905, when a young and wealthy bourgeois Étienne Balsan came into her life, Coco Chanel hung around his neck.
-In her eyes, he was the real man, who had money and was able to spend them easily.
-When she settled in the castle of her lover, Coco took full advantages of her new life.
+In her eyes, he was the real man with money and could spend it quickly.
+Coco took full advantage of her new life when she settled in her lover’s castle.
 She was lying in bed until noon, drinking coffee with milk and reading cheap novels.
-However, Étienne did not think Coco was the woman, which was worth spending big money on.
+However, Étienne did not think Coco was the woman who was worth spending big money on.

-In the spring of 1908, Coco Chanel met with a friend of Balsan Captain, Arthur Edward “Boy” Capel CBE, an English polo player with a straight black hair and a dull complexion.
-Arthur Capel advised Coco to open a vending hat shop and promised her financial support.
-Later on, he will become her partner in business and personal life.
+In the spring of 1908, Coco Chanel met with a friend of Balsan, Captain Arthur Edward “Boy” Capel CBE, an English polo player with straight black hair and a dull complexion.
+Arthur Capel advised Coco to open a vending hat shop and promised financial support.
+Later, he would become her business partner and personal life partner.

-However, she was obliged to Étienne Balsan, who helped to start her career. Étienne wanted to involve his bothered girlfriend into any matter that under the pretext to evict her from his castle.
-Coco settled in his bachelor apartment on the Malesherbes Boulevard in Paris where he usually had fun with his girlfriends.
+However, she was obliged to Étienne Balsan, who helped to start her career. Étienne wanted to involve his bothered girlfriend in any matter under the pretext of evicting her from his castle.
+Coco settled in his bachelor apartment on the Malesherbes Boulevard in Paris, where he usually had fun with his girlfriends.
 It was the place where Coco began making and selling her hats.
-An interesting fact is that all the former mistresses of Étienne became the first clients of Mademoiselle Chanel.
+Interestingly, all the former mistresses of Étienne became the first clients of Mademoiselle Chanel.
 They also expanded the range of her clients to their friends.
-Things went very well, and soon this bachelor apartment became too small.
+Things went very well, and soon, this bachelor apartment became too small.

 The First Glory of Chanel

 At the end of 1910, Coco Chanel finally broke up with Étienne Balsan and began to live with Captain “Boy” Capel.
-In 1910, Coco became a licensed modiste (hat maker) and opened a boutique named Chanel Modes on 21 Rue Cambon in Paris.
-Soon the street became known throughout the world and had been linked to her name for half a century.
+In 1910, Coco became a licensed modiste (hat maker) and opened a Chanel Modes boutique on 21 Rue Cambon in Paris.
+Soon, the street became known worldwide and had been linked to her name for half a century.

-In 1913, Coco Chanel opened her boutique in Deauville that quickly attracted regular clients.
-The creator of the famous hats dreamt of developing her own line of women’s clothing.
-At this time, she had no right to make a ‘real’ women’s dresses, as she could be brought to justice for illegal competition because she was not a licensed dressmaker.
+In 1913, Coco Chanel opened her boutique in Deauville, quickly attracting regular clients.
+The creator of the famous hats dreamt of developing her line of women’s clothing.
+At this time, she had no right to make a ‘real’ women’s dress, as she could be brought to justice for illegal competition because she was not a licensed dressmaker.
 Coco found the solution.
-She started sewing dresses of jersey fabric, which had been only used for men’s underwear and earned her first capital on it.
+She started sewing jersey fabric dresses, which had only been used for men’s underwear, and earned her first capital.
 Coco Chanel’s close family members have always been supportive.
-One was her sister, Antoinette Chanel and her aunt, Adrienne Chanel.
-Both of the girls Coco recruited to model Chanel’s designs and advertise the Chanel fashion clothes.
+One was her sister, Antoinette Chanel, and her aunt, Adrienne Chanel.
+Both of the girls Coco recruited to model Chanel’s designs and advertise Chanel’s fashion clothes.

 Chanel quickly became the world fashion designer, turning over the spotlight.
 She created a style that had been previously unthinkable for women – tracksuits.
-She dared to appear in the sailor suit and tight skirt on the beaches of seaside resorts.
-The style produced by The House of Chanel was simple, practical and elegant.
+She dared to appear in a sailor suit and tight skirt on the beaches of seaside resorts.
+The style produced by The House of Chanel was simple, practical, and elegant.
 However, in 1914, the World War I began.
-There were chaos and the ‘feast during the plague’ in France.
-Coco continued to work vigorously, presenting new demands for clothing and generating new ideas: the first female skinny suit from Chanel.
+There was chaos and the ‘feast during the plague’ in France.
+Coco continued to work vigorously, presenting new demands for clothing and generating new ideas: Chanel’s first female skinny suit.
 A couple of years later, she sewed a redingote without a belt and ornaments, removing the bust and curves with almost masculine stringency.
-She created an understated waist, dress shirt, pants for women and beach pajamas.
+She created an understated waist, dress shirt, pants for women, and beach pajamas.

-In order to be irreplaceacle, one must always be different. – Coco Chanel Click To Tweet
+In order to be irreplaceable, one must always be different. – Coco Chanel Click To Tweet

-Despite the fact that The House of Chanel introduced the fashion women’s pants, Coco wore them quite rarely, as she believed that a woman would never look in the pants as good as a man would.
+Even though The House of Chanel introduced the fashion women’s pants, Coco wore them rarely, as she believed a woman would never look in the pants as good as a man would.
 However, she liked a short man’s hairstyle.
 The reason is simple – short hair is easier to take care of.
-Once Coco cut her hair and proudly walked out into the world, explaining that everything in her house caught on fire, and it burned her curls.
-Therefore, in 1917, a trend for short man’s hairstyle among women was prevalent.
+Once, Coco cut her hair and proudly walked out into the world, explaining that everything in her house caught fire and burned her curls.
+Therefore, in 1917, a trend for short men’s hairstyles among women was prevalent.
 Before the Coco Chanel’s action, women had to be longhaired.

 In 1919, when her beloved Arthur “Boy” Capel died in a car accident, Coco Chanel said: “Either I die as well.
 Or I finish what we started together.”
-If this tragedy had not happened in the life of Chanel, she would have never started experimenting with black cloth.
-Some people say that she brought black color clothes into vogue to make all women in France mourning for her beloved.
+If this tragedy had not happened in Chanel’s life, she would have never started experimenting with black clothes.
+Some people say that she brought black color clothes into vogue to make all women in France mourn for her beloved.
 Coco was not allowed to mourn officially, as she was not married to Arthur Capel.

 The Birth of Chanel No. 5 Perfume

 The meeting was fruitful for both of them.
-After a year of hard work and long-term experiments, Ernest placed before of Coco ten samples and divided them into two groups.
-The first half Ernest Beaux numbered from one through five, the second one – from twenty through twenty-four.
-Coco chose the sample No. 5 and when Beaux asked her why Coco Chanel replied: “I always launch my collection on the 5th day of the 5th months, so the number 5 seems to bring me luck – therefore, I will name it No. 5”.
+After a year of hard work and long-term experiments, Ernest placed ten samples before Coco and divided them into two groups.
+Ernest Beaux numbered from one through five in the first half and the second one – from twenty through twenty-four.
+Coco chose sample No. 5; when Beaux asked her why, Coco Chanel replied: “I always launch my collection on the 5th day of the 5th month, so the number 5 seems to bring me luck – therefore, I will name it No. 5”.

-The marketing policy of The House Of Chanel was targeted to celebrities.
+The marketing policy of The House Of Chanel was targeted at celebrities.
 This choice was not accidental: in the list of clients who wore Chanel No. 5 perfume were the most beautiful women of the century.
 Chanel No. 5 was a favorite perfume of Jacqueline Kennedy.
-However unwittingly, Marilyn Monroe invaluably promoted “Chanel”.
+However, unwittingly, Marilyn Monroe invaluably promoted “Chanel.”
 Moreover, she did it free.
 In the early 1950s, in one of the interviews, Marilyn said that all she wore in bed was a few drops of Chanel No. 5 perfume.
-A few days later her statement skyrocketed sales of Chanel No. 5 perfume.
+A few days later, her statement skyrocketed Chanel’s No. 5 perfume sales.

-Designers spilled the golden liquid into a crystal bottle with a modest rectangular label that looked to them a peculiar solution; usually, perfume bottles had intricate shapes.
-As a result, the world had a ‘perfume for women that smelt like a woman’.
-It was the first synthetic perfume of eighty components that were not repeating the smell of a particular flower, as it had been earlier.
-The success experienced its creators – Chanel No. 5 is still the best-selling perfume in the world.
+Designers spilled the golden liquid into a crystal bottle with a modest rectangular label that looked to them like a peculiar solution; usually, perfume bottles had intricate shapes.
+As a result, the world had a ‘perfume for women that smelt like a woman.’
+It was the first synthetic perfume with eighty components that did not repeat the smell of a particular flower, as it had been earlier.
+The success experienced by its creators – Chanel No. 5 is still the best-selling perfume in the world.

 A woman who doesn't wear perfume has no future. – Coco Chanel Click To Tweet